 The Company has established two sub-committees of the Board, an Audit Committee and a Remuneration Committee, the purpose of which are to review areas of the business mandated by the Board and to present findings and recommendations to the Board for its decision.
 A detailed schedule of matters reserved for the Board is in place.

 The activities of the Audit Committee are governed by terms of reference which cover its mandate, its composition, the independence and expertise of the members, frequency of meetings, and its responsibilities.
-The Terms of Reference were last updated in March 2016 and are attached.

 Further information on the operation of the Audit Committee can be found in the Annual Report

 The activities of the Remuneration Committee are governed by terms of reference which cover its mandate, its composition, the independence and expertise of the members, frequency of meetings, and its responsibilities.
-The terms of reference were reviewed in March 2016 and are attached.

 Further information on the operation of the Remuneration Committee and details of the Company’s remuneration policy and practices can be found in the Annual Report.